sammy7715/WG-Kasse/README.md

 # WG-Kasse
-Simple transation tracker using the ComDirect API.
+Simple transaction tracker using the ComDirect API.